Galaxy Spin Classification I: Z-wise vs S-wise Spirals With Chirality Equivariant Residual Network: Introduction

 In tidal-torque theory, the angular momentum of galaxies (galaxy \textit{spin}) is generated by the tidal torque due to the misalignment between the protohalo inertia tensor and the local gravitational tidal shear \citep{1969ApJ...155..393P,1970Ap......6..320D,1984ApJ...286...38W}.
 Cosmological simulations have confirmed that the direction of dark matter halo spin is well described by the tidal-torque theory \citep{2002MNRAS.332..325P}, and that disk galaxies generally follow dark matter and gain similar spin directions as their host halos \citep{2015ApJ...812...29T,2019MNRAS.488.4801J}.
 This makes galaxy spin a promising cosmological probe of various parameters including the initial condition of the Universe, primordial chirality and the neutrino mass \citep[see e.g.][for recent investigations]{2000ApJ...532L...5L,2001ApJ...555..106L,2019PhRvD..99l3532Y,2020PhRvL.124j1302Y,2021NatAs...5..283M,2022PhRvD.105h3512M,2022PhRvD.105h3504M}.

 Recently, \citet{2021NatAs...5..283M} find a correlation between the observed galaxy spins and the initial density field of the Universe.
 The same galaxy catalog has also been used to search for primordial chirality violations \citep{2022PhRvD.105h3512M}.
 However, the signal to noise ratio is limited by the number of galaxies ($\sim15000$) with their spin directions observed.
-To be able to fully exploit the galaxy spin as a cosmological probe and make good on any of the exciting prospects, it is necessary to develop new methods to measure the direction of galaxy spin accurately and efficiently.
+In order to optimally extract the information from galaxy spin data to constrain the evolution of our universe, it is necessary to develop new methods to measure the direction of galaxy spin accurately and efficiently.

 Assuming that spiral galaxies are well approximated by circular disks, their three-dimensional spin directions can be determined through the position angles and axis ratios which are readily available from photometric observations, up to a fourfold degeneracy \citep[see Figure 2 of][for a visual illustration]{2021NatAs...5..283M}. \citet{iye2019spin} visually inspect 842 spiral galaxies and confirm that (1) all the spirals are \textit{trailing}, i.e. Z-wise spirals rotate clockwisely, and (2) the dark, dust-lane-dominant side of the minor axis is closer to us.
 Therefore, one can break the fourfold degeneracy if one can determine (1) whether the galaxy is a Z-wise or S-wise spiral, and (2) which side of the minor axis is darker and redder.\footnote{Alternatively, one can use the information regarding which side of the major axis is approaching us \citep[][]{1995ApJ...445...46H,2000ApJ...543L.107P,2021NatAs...5..283M}.
 This may be less ambiguous than visually deciding the dark side of the minor axis, but requires spectroscopic data and thus cannot be directly obtained from photometric surveys.} In this paper, we focus on the classification of Z-wise vs S-wise spirals, and leave dark side vs bright side classification for future research.